 You should check if your goods are strictly controlled and if you’ll need an import licence.

-When you get the commodity code for your goods using the tariff it will tell you if you need a license.
+When you get the commodity code for your goods using the Tariff it will tell you if you need a licence.

 When to claim